Dulshikamadushani/Final-Project/README.md

 ## How to reproduce the analysis
 1. Download this repository.
-2. Open `Final-project.Rproj` in RStudio.
+2. Open RStudio.
-3. Make sure the data file is located at `Final-project/Data file.csv`.
-4. Open `final_project new.Rmd`.
+3. Set the working directory to the repository folder (where Data file.csv is located).
+4. Navigate to the Results/ folder.
+5. Open the file:
+   Final project new.Rmd
-5. Knit the file to PDF or run all code chunks.
+6. Click Knit (to PDF or HTML), or run all code chunks sequentially.

-## Outputs
-The workflow produces:
+## Running the R Markdown file will generate:
-- manuscript-ready figures
+- Multi-panel figures of sediment properties
-- summary tables
+- Phosphorus fraction distribution plots
+- Percentage composition plots
+- Linear model results
-- a compiled report in PDF and Markdown format
+- A compiled report in PDF and Markdown formats

 ## Reproducibility features
-- input files are called using relative paths (for example, `read.csv("Data file.csv")`) rather than machine-specific absolute paths
-- basic data checks are included to ensure the dataset is correctly loaded and structured
+- Use of relative file paths (e.g., "Data file.csv")
+- R Markdown for transparent and automated reporting
-- reusable functions
+- Reusable functions for repeated analytical steps
-- loop-based plot generation
+- Loop-based generation of multiple figures
-- R Markdown documentation
-- project-based file structure
+- Structured workflow from raw data to final outputs